TheoKanning/openai-java/README.md

 Java libraries for using OpenAI's GPT-3 api.

 Includes the following artifacts:
-- `api` : request/response POJOs for the GPT-3 engine, completion, and search APIs.
+- `api` : request/response POJOs for the GPT-3 APIs.
 - `client` : a basic retrofit client for the GPT-3 endpoints, includes the `api` module
+- `service` : A basic service class that creates and calls the client.
+This is the easiest way to get started.

-as well as an example project using the client.
+as well as an example project using the service.

 ## Supported APIs
 - [Models](https://beta.openai.com/docs/api-reference/models)